CSCI 382

 There will be two midterm exams and a cumulative final exam.
 Each exam will be distributed one week ahead of its administration date.
 Once you receive the exam, you may:

-On the exam administration date, you will take the exam during class, with no external resources allowed.
-You will need to recreate your solutions using your learned understanding of what you prepared.
+On the exam administration date, you will take the exam during class, with no external resources allowed; you must recreate your solutions from memory.
+Thorough understanding of the solutions, rather than memorization, will be the best strategy for ensuring success.

 Exam grading

-Exam problems will be graded in the same manner as homework problems.
-To receive credit for an exam, you must score an average of 3.0 or better on the exam problems.
+Exam problems will be marked in the same manner as homework problems.
+To receive credit for an exam, you must receive a mark of ‘S’ or better on all exam problems.
+(Note that unlike problem sets, it is not necessary to receive a mark of ‘E’ on any problems.)

 Exam revision